SaraFreitas02/SaraFreitas02/README.md

 # Hello, I'm Sara 👋

-I'm a self-taught web developer and programmer based in *The Netherlands*.
+I am currently on self-teaching journey of web development and programming .
 I'm passionate about coding, and I'm constantly learning and building projects to improve my skills.

 ## 🔧 Skills & Tools
-*... always eaguer to improve and learn more ...*

-### 1. Languages
-- HTML
+*in a continuous process of learning and improving*

+### Intermediate to Expert Level
-- CSS
+- HTML5
+- CSS3 (incl.
+Flexbox and Bootstrap)
-- JavaScript
+- JavaScript (incl.
+Jquery)

+### Begginer Level or Exploring
+- JSON and AJAX
-- jQuery
+- React
 - Python
+- MongoDB
+- PostgreSQL

-### 2. Other
+### Preferences
+- **Backend Technology:** Node.js
-- Git & GitHub
+- **Version Control:** Git and Github
-- Visual Studio Code
+- **Code Editor:** Visual Studio Code
-- React

 ## 🚀 Projects
 - All the repositories in which the name ends in **.js-practice**, consist of basic and simplistic javascript practice projects that may or may not be upgraded in the future.
+- The repositories named *module**X**-solution-coursera*, are assignments from the *HTML, CSS and Javascript for Web Developers* specialization brought by John Hopkins University to Coursera.
 - [**Number Guessing Game**](https://github.com/SaraFreitas02/Number-Guessing-Game.v2): simple and captivating game born from a *.js-practice* project.
 - [**Vet Registration Form**](https://github.com/SaraFreitas02/Vet-Registration-Form): registration form template for a veterinary clinic *(in progress)*.
 - [**Clothing Webshop - Venusya**](https://github.com/SaraFreitas02/Vet-Registration-Form): webshop for a fictional brand named Venusya *(in progress)*.